VDA5050/VDA5050/VDA5050_EN.md

 # 4 Requirements and protocol definition

-The communication interface is designed to support the following requirements:

-- Control of min.
-1000 vehicles
-- Enabling the integration of vehicles with different degrees of autonomy
-- Enable decision, e.g., with regard to the selection of routes or the behavior at intersections

-Vehicles should transfer their status at a regular interval or when their status changes.
+Mobile robots should transfer their state at a regular interval or when their state changes.

-Communication is done over wireless networks, taking into account the effects of connection failures and loss of messages.
+Communication is expected to be done via wireless networks, considering the effects of connection failures and potential loss of messages.

-The message protocol is Message Queuing Telemetry Transport (MQTT), which is to be used in conjunction with a JSON structure.
+The message protocol is Message Queuing Telemetry Transport (MQTT), which is to be used in combination with a JSON structure.
-MQTT 3.1.1 was tested during the development of this protocol and is the minimum required version for compatibility.
+MQTT 3.1.1 is the minimum required version for compatibility.
 MQTT allows the distribution of messages to subchannels, which are called "topics".
 Participants in the MQTT network subscribe to these topics and receive information that concerns or interests them.

-The JSON structure allows for a future extension of the protocol with additional parameters.
+The JSON structure allows for future extensions of the protocol with additional parameters.
-The parameters are described in English to ensure that the protocol is readable, comprehensible and applicable outside the German-speaking area.

-## 4.1 Terminology and Definitions
+## 4.1 Definitions

 To ensure a common understanding across all stakeholders and implementations, this chapter defines key terms that are used throughout this document.